-Cerame-Unie is an umbrella organisation representing the European ceramic industry structured in ten ceramic sectors.
+Cerame-Unie is an umbrella organisation representing the European ceramic industry structured in nine ceramic sectors.
 Cerame-Unie holds the secretariat of both the umbrella association and seven of its sectors.
-The secretariats of the remaining three sectors are in Paris (FEPA), Hagen (EEA) and Brussels (EXCA).
+The secretariats of the remaining three sectors are in Hagen (EEA), Paris (FEPA), and Brussels (EXCA).

-Our members and associate members, both federations of national associations and direct members, are established in 30 European countries, including 26 EU Member States.
-The ceramic industry is reported as gathering about 2,000 companies in the EU, including not only large international groups but also a large proportion of SMEs (80%) from ten different sectors, truly embodying the European motto, “United in diversity”.
+Our members and associate members, both federations of national associations and direct members, are established in 30 European countries, including 27 EU Member States.
+The ceramic industry is reported as gathering about 2000 companies in the EU, including not only large international groups but also a large proportion of SMEs (80%) from nine different sectors, truly embodying the European motto, “United in diversity”.

 According to article 5 of the Cerame-Unie by-laws, "the association is open to European Federations bringing together National Federations or National Federations interested in ceramic industry, or, for lack of those, private companies active in the ceramic industry or whose business is linked to the ceramic industry".

 Tiles & Bricks Europe (TBE) was founded in 1952 in Zürich and registered as an international non-profit organisation (AISBL) under Belgian law in 2008.
-TBE represents industry associations and companies from 22 EU Member States plus Norway, Russia and Switzerland.
+TBE represents industry associations and companies from 21 EU Member States and Switzerland.
 The association promotes interests of clay bricks and roof tiles industry in Europe.
 It provides a forum for its members to exchange information on technical development, sustainable construction, climate change, resource efficiency and other emerging issues.
 It represents over 700 companies, which employ around 50,000 people and generate a production value of around €5.5 billion.
 In Europe there are around 1,300 production sites located near quarries which provide local jobs and keep transport emissions low.
-The TBE website gives more detailed information on the association and its products.
+Please consult the TBE website for more detailed information on the association and its products.

 Wall and floor ceramic tiles constitute the biggest sector in terms of turnover among European ceramic industries with total sales in 2009 estimated around € 9 billion.
 Although Italy and Spain are by far the two biggest producers in the EU, significant production also exists in Poland, Portugal, Germany, France, Bulgaria, the UK, Romania, the Netherlands, Czech Republic and Hungary.
 One third of the production in ceramic tiles is exported outside of the EU, resulting in a largely positive trade balance with exports representing in value around four times the EU imports in ceramic tiles.
 At international level, CET holds the secretariat of the World Ceramic Tiles Forum.